magnusnordlander/silvia-pi/README.md

 * Preinfusion

 ### Upcoming (in order of implementation)
-* Some kind of display
+* 128x64 SPI OLED display
 * Smart scale integration
     * Probably either a Acaia or a Decent Scale
 * asyncio instead of multiprocess